FOSSEE/st-scripts/embellishing_a_plot.rst

     annotate("local maxima", xy=(2, -1))

 {{{ Show the annotation that has appeared on the plot }}}

 As you can see, the first argument to =annotate= command is the name we would like to mark the point as and the argument after xy= is the point at which the name should appear.

 .. #[[Anoop: I think we should tell explicitely that xy takes a sequence or a tuple]]
+.. #[Madhu: Agreed to what anoop says and also that xy= is the point
+     part should be rephrased I think.]

 {{{ Pause here and try out the following exercises }}}